jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 - **Explodes:** `Roll: 6+ Range: 3" Strength: 6 AP: -2 Qualities: -`

 #### > OPTIONS:
-- Any model may replace any shuriken cannon with an item from the Heavy Weapons list.
+- Any model in the unit may replace any Shuriken cannon with an item from the following list:
+  - Scatter laser (free)
+  - Starcannon (5 pts)
+  - Aeldari missile launcher (15 pts)
+  - Bright lance (15 pts)

 ---